BrowncoatSpaceProgram/tudat-matlab/README.md

 simulation.addResultsToExport('results.txt',{'independent','state'});
 ```

 In this case, after the simulation is completed, a text file will be generated, containing a matrix in which each row will correspond to an integration step.
-The first column will contain the value of the independent variable (the epoch in this case) and the other columns will contain the state (the Cartesian component of 'Satellite').
+The first column will contain the value of the independent variable (the epoch in this case) and the other columns will contain the state (the Cartesian components of `satellite`).

 Optionally, you can specify to generate an input file containing all the data loaded from Spice and all the default values used for keys that have not been specified, also known as a populated input file (note that this file will be generated when you run `tudat`).
 You do this by writing: